Pets and Fire Safety

 - Keep pets near entrances when away from home.
 Keep collars on pets and leashes at the ready in case firefighters need to rescue your pet.
 When leaving pets home alone, keep them in areas or rooms near entrances where firefighters can easily find them.

 - Affix a pet alert window cling and write down the number of pets inside your house and attach the static cling to a front window.
-This critical information saves rescuers time when locating your pets.
+This critical information saves rescuers time when locating their pets.
 Make sure to keep the number of pets listed on them updated.

 - Always evacuate your pets on a leash or in a pet carrier.
-Pets will panic at the smell of smoke, and may bolt when outside, making them impossible to find.
+Pets will panic at the smell of smoke and may bolt when outside, making them impossible to find.

 - Prepare an emergency kit for each of your animals.
 The kit should contain your pet's food, veterinary paperwork, prescription medications, and an updated photo and description of each animal.
 You may have to board your pet at a kennel or other facility until you get settled after a fire, and they will require proof that your pet has current vaccinations.